-The Sheraton Petaluma and Santa Rosa’s Hyatt Regency Sonoma Wine Country are centrally located, while Inn at the Tides, Bodega Bay Lodge and Drakes Sonoma Coast Cuisine offer fine dining and accommodations on the coast.
+The Sheraton Petaluma and Santa Rosa’s Hyatt Regency Sonoma Wine Country are centrally located, while Inn at the Tides and the Bodega Bay Lodge with its Drakes Sonoma Coast restaurant offer fine dining and accommodations on the coast.

 Written by Sonoma Insider James Knight

 Green Valley of Russian River Valley

 Russian River Valley